-- (a) A description of each item in the retailer's inventory.
-This description will be such that the cannabis goods can easily be identified; - (b) An accurate measurement of the quantity of the item; - (c) The date and time the cannabis goods were received by the retailer; - (d) The sell-by or expiration date on any cannabis goods, if any; - (e) The name and license number of the licensee that delivered the cannabis goods to the retailer; - (f) The name and license number of the distributor that provided the cannabis goods to the retailer; and - (g) The price the retailer paid for the cannabis goods, including taxes, delivery costs, or any other costs.
+- (a) A description of each item such that the cannabis goods can easily be identified; - (b) An accurate measurement of the quantity of the item; - (c) The date and time the cannabis goods were received by the retailer; - (d) The sell-by or expiration date provided on the package of cannabis goods, if any; - (e) The name and license number of the licensee that delivered the cannabis goods to the retailer; - (f) The name and license number of the distributor that provided the cannabis goods to the retailer; and - (g) The price the retailer paid for the cannabis goods, including taxes, delivery costs, and any other costs.

 Authority: Section 26013, Business and Professions Code.
-Reference: Sections 26010 and 26012, Business and Professions Code.
+Reference: Section 26160, Business and Professions Code.